datable-be/AI4C_ContentAnalysis/README.md

 ## Benchmarks

-The following benchmarks were run on a local development machine with the following specifications:
+The following benchmarks were run with [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html) on a local development machine with the following specifications:

 ```text
 Operating system:       Linux Mint 21.2 Cinnamon